-The persons named in the Proxy will vote or withhold from voting the shares represented thereby in accordance with your instructions on any ballot that may be called for.
+The persons named in the Proxy as proxy holders will vote for, against or abstain from voting the shares represented thereby in accordance with your instructions on any ballot that may be called for.
 If you specify a choice with respect to any matter to be acted upon, your shares will be voted accordingly.
 The Proxy confers discretionary authority on persons named therein with respect to:

-- a) each matter or group of matters identified therein for which a choice is not specified, other than the appointment of an auditor and the election of directors; - b) any amendment to or variation of any matter identified therein; and - c) any other matter that properly comes before the Meeting.
+- a) each matter or group of matters identified therein for which a choice is not specified, other than the appointment of an auditor and the election of directors; - b) any amendment to or variation of any matter identified therein; and c) any other matter that properly comes before the Meeting.

-In respect of a matter for which a choice is not specified in the Proxy, the persons named in the Proxy will vote the shares represented by the Proxy in favour of each matter identified on the Proxy and for the nominees of management for directors and auditors as identified in the Proxy, as applicable.
+In respect of a matter for which a choice is not specified in the Proxy, the persons named in the Proxy will vote the shares represented by the Proxy in favor of each matter identified on the Proxy and for the nominees of management for directors and auditors as identified in the Proxy, as applicable.